-Lessee (seller) Lessor (buyer) Transfer to buyer-lessor qualifies as a sale carrying value. of-use asset as the of the previous Apply applicable IFRS to the asset purchased and lessor accounting requirements to the lease contract.
-Transfer to buyer-lessor does not qualify as a sale Continue recogn Amounts receiv as a financial lia Financial Instrum ed are recognised bility under IFRS 9 Asset purchased is not recognised Amounts paid are recognised as a financial asset under IFRS 9 Financial Instruments.
-If the sale side of the transaction does under IFRS 15, it is necessary to conside sales price as stated in the contract is asset's fair value.
-In an arm's length transaction is on-market.
-However, the prevent the consideration received on of the contract being off market, with off-market lease payments on the leathe transaction.
-Therefore, IFRS 16 recor loss on the sale side of the transaction. der whether the equal to the ransaction it is ale and leaseback nis does not a the sale side a compensating iseback side of quires the profit asset purchased of determined by re- not the stated co- lessees need to do order to ensure to on sale (as do les- for the cost of th ive (and initial measurement of the from the lessor's perspective) to be eference to the fair value of the asset, ontractual sale price.
-Consequently, letermine the fair value of the asset in they recognise the correct profit or loss isors for the purposes of accounting e asset) rather than assuming the equals the stated contractual sales under IFRS 15, it is necessary to consider sales price as stated in the contract is asset's fair value.
-In an arm's length traighly likely that the totality of the satransaction is on-market.
-However, the prevent the consideration received on the contract being off market, with off-market lease payments on the leathe transaction.
-Therefore, IFRS 16 received in the transaction. der whether the equal to the ransaction it is ale and leaseback nis does not a the sale side a compensating iseback side of quires the profit asset purchased of determined by re- not the stated co- lessees need to do order to ensure to on sale (as do les- for the cost of the asset's fair value from the lessor's perspective) to be eference to the fair value of the asset, ontractual sale price.
-Consequently, letermine the fair value of the asset in hey recognise the correct profit or lossors for the purposes of accounting e asset) rather than assuming the
+Lessee (seller) Lessor (buyer) Transfer to buyer-lessor qualifies as a sale Derecognise underlying asset and apply lessee accounting requirements.
+Apply applicable IFRS to the asse purchased and lessor accounting requirements to the lease contract.
+Measure right-of-use asset as the retained portion of the previous carrying value.
+Recognise gain/loss on the rights transferred to the lessor.
+Transfer to buyer-lessor does not qualify as a sale Continue recognition of asset.
+Amounts received are recognised as a financial liability under IFRS 9 Financial Instruments.
+Asset purchased is not recognised.
+Amounts paid are recognised as a financial asset under IFRS 9 Financial Instruments.

+If the sale side of the transaction does qualify as a sale under IFRS 15, it is necessary to consider whether the sales price as stated in the contract is equal to the asset's fair value.
+In an arm's length transaction it is highly likely that the totality of the sale and leaseback transaction is on-market.
+However, this does not prevent the consideration received on the sale side of the contract being off market, with compensating off-market lease payments on the leaseback side of the transaction.
+Therefore, IFRS 16 requires the profit or loss on the sale side of the transaction from the lessee's perspective (and initial measurement of the asset purchased from the lessor's perspective) to be determined by reference to the fair value of the asset, not the stated contractual sale price.
+Consequently, lessees need to determine the fair value of the asset in order to ensure they recognise the correct profit or loss on sale (as do lessors for the purposes of accounting for the cost of the asset) rather than assuming the asset's fair value equals the stated contractual sales price.